ttbilgin/wiley_book_chapter/book_chapter.md

 Diffusion models are particularly useful for generating high-quality medical images.
 In neurology, these models can reconstruct MRI scans of the brain, providing detailed insights into disease progression.
 One of the biggest hurdles in neurological research is obtaining sufficient data, especially over extended periods.
 Diffusion models help address this gap by generating synthetic data that supplements existing datasets.
 Conditional diffusion models, in particular, can create brain scans that display specific disease characteristics or simulate how treatments might impact brain structure.

 Neural ODEs are well-suited for tracking the progression of neurological diseases, which often evolve gradually over time.
-By modeling these changes, they can predict how a patient’s condition may develop, assisting in prognosis and treatment planning.
+By modeling these changes, they can predict how a patient's condition may develop, assisting in prognosis and treatment planning.
 Traditional models often struggle with the irregular timing and scarcity of clinical trial data, but Neural ODEs can efficiently process such datasets, making them highly valuable in drug development and disease modeling.

 Reinforcement learning offers another powerful approach by tailoring treatment strategies to individual patients.
 By continuously learning from patient responses, RL can adapt treatments in real time, advancing personalized medicine.
 It can also help optimize resource allocation in healthcare, ensuring that patients receive timely and effective care.